We believe that Australia’s housing market outlook is going to be very different from what has happened over the past couple of decades.

 And sometime soon the can just won’t move, regardless of how hard we kick it.

 For mine, we have two major problems – very high household debt and we are dangerously dependent on China.

 China has escalated its borrowing in an attempt to arrest falling economic growth.
 Social unrest is also rising.

-Furthermore, the rising Sino-US trade protectionism could bite the Australian economy, and depending how far it escalates, hard.
+Furthermore, the rising Chinese-US trade protectionism could bite the Australian economy, and depending how far it escalates, hard.